taunsquared/taunsquared.github.io/_open-lab-notebook/01-scientific-philosophy-ethics.md

 ---
 {% include toc title="Philosophy and Ethics" %}

 Below are the philosophies and ethics that shape my research pursuits.
+They were in large part inspired by the [Green Neuroscience Laboratory](http://greenneuro.org/principles/).

+Please leave your thoughts in the comments below!
 I'm always open to discussing and improving my understanding and implementation of these ideas.

 ## Key ideas